SoK: Differential Privacies: Quantification of privacy loss (Q)

 Most definitions of this section can be seen as bounding the divergence between $\mech{D_1}$ and $\mech{D_2}$, for different possible divergence functions.
-In~\cite{barber2014privacy}, the authors use this fact to generalize them and define \emph{divergence DP}, which takes an $f$-divergence as a parameter.
-Note that~\cite{duchi2018right} also defined divergence DP, using a special set of $f$-divergences.
-A similar idea was explored in~\cite{chaudhuri2019dcapacity} as \emph{capacity bounded DP} which uses ``restricted divergences''.
+In~\cite{barber2014privacy}, the authors use this fact to generalize them and define \emph{$(f,\eps)$-divergence DP} (DivDP), which takes the particular divergence used as a parameter $f$.

+\begin{definition}[$(f,\eps)$-divergence differential privacy~\cite{barber2014privacy}] Let $f$ be a convex function such as $f(1)=0$.
+A privacy mechanism $\mecha$ is $(f,\eps)$-divergence DP if for all pairs of neighboring datasets $D_1$, $D_2$: